upendra-manike/JSLib/nova-css/README.md

 ## Support

-If you find NovaCSS useful, please consider:
+If you find RudraCSS useful, please consider:
 - ⭐ Starring the repository
 - 🐛 Reporting bugs
 - 💡 Suggesting features